 Make Hauser & Wirth Somerset is a destination for contemporary making and the crafted object, from the best emerging and established makers both nationally and internationally.
 Situated on Bruton High Street, Make is open from 10 am – 1 pm and 2 pm – 4 pm from Wednesday to Saturday.
 If you are visiting Hauser & Wirth Somerset and have time, then venture down to Bruton High Street to get a feel for this lovely old Somerset town and take a look in Make which is next door to Spar.

-Hauser & Wirth Start New Quarterly Art Magazine – Ursula
+Hauser & Wirth Quarterly Art Magazine – Ursula

-The Hauser & Wirth empire is expanding further to include a new art publication named Ursula.
+The Hauser & Wirth empire expanded further to include an art publication named Ursula.
 Ex New York Times journalist Randy Kennedy has been appointed executive editor for the magazine that is named after Hauser & Wirth’s co-founder Ursula Hauser.
-It will be launched later in 2019.
+It was launched in 2019.

 For any further details or enquires regarding Hauser & Wirth, please visit their excellent website.